Received Pronunciation: Alternative names

-Some linguists have used the term "RP" while expressing reservations about its suitability.
+Some linguists have used the abbreviation "RP" while expressing reservations about its suitability.
 The Cambridge-published English Pronouncing Dictionary (aimed at those learning English as a foreign language) uses the phrase "BBC Pronunciation", on the basis that the name "Received Pronunciation" is "archaic" and that BBC News presenters no longer suggest high social class and privilege to their listeners.
 Other writers have also used the name "BBC Pronunciation".
 The term 'The Queen's English' has also been used by some writers.

 The phonetician Jack Windsor Lewis frequently criticised the name "Received Pronunciation" in his blog: he has called it "invidious", a "ridiculously archaic, parochial and question-begging term" and noted that American scholars find the term "quite curious".
 He used the term "General British" (to parallel "General American") in his 1970s publication of A Concise Pronouncing Dictionary of American and British English and in subsequent publications.
 The name "General British" is adopted in the latest revision of Gimson's Pronunciation of English.
 Beverley Collins and Inger Mees use the term "Non-Regional Pronunciation" for what is often otherwise called RP, and reserve the term "Received Pronunciation" for the "upper-class speech of the twentieth century".
 Received Pronunciation has sometimes been called "Oxford English", as it used to be the accent of most members of the University of Oxford.
 The Handbook of the International Phonetic Association uses the name "Standard Southern British".
 Page 4 reads:

 Standard Southern British (where 'Standard' should not be taken as implying a value judgment of 'correctness') is the modern equivalent of what has been called 'Received Pronunciation' ('RP').
 It is an accent of the south east of England which operates as a prestige norm there and (to varying degrees) in other parts of the British Isles and beyond.